 Can I receive credit for my military experience?

 Very possibly.
-Please contact our Veterans Affairs Office to consult with a counselor.
+Please contact our Veterans Services Office to consult with a counselor.

 I have already taken some of the courses listed in the ADVANCE curriculum.
 Will I have to repeat them?